 What good is a digital timekeeping system if you still have to crunch the numbers manually at the end of every pay period?

 Wondering if there’s a complete timekeeping solution out there that can do all of this and more?
-Try the timekeeping feature in CEDR’s HR Vault!
-To learn more about it, or to see the system in action, contact CEDR HR Solutions or schedule a demo today!
+There is!
+Try the PTO & Time Tracking integration inside HR Vault free for 90 days!